siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 (u + v + w)^2
 $$

-## Many-Term Addition as a Quadratic Form
+## Many-Term Addition as Relation Arithmetic

 This is the rigorous core of the number system.